How To Answer ‘Reason for Job Change?’ in Interviews: Sample Answers & Tips

 - Be Respectful: Always be respectful while discussing your former workplace.
 Avoid negative remarks about the employer or colleagues.

-Don’ts for framing a good answer explaining the reason for job change:
+The don’ts for framing a good answer explaining the reason for job change are:

 - Don’t be Underconfident or Overconfident: Maintain a balance when discussing your reasons for changing jobs.
 Try to remain humble and demonstrate your willingness to learn.